salaheddin-darwish/PowerShell-BlueTeam-User-Account-Verification/README.md

 ## Disclaimer

 This script is provided as-is, without any warranties.
 Always test in a non-production environment before using in production.
+## Notes
+The script **ComboListChecking-PS-AzureAD-ExchOnline-FinalVer.ps1** in the repo is meant to show and test the basic approach to connect to Azure AD and ExchangeOnline before using the capabilities of the MS Graph tool.